ghodulik95/chromebook-nautilus-desktop/README.md

 *Note that there are several Exec= lines for different launching options, and it is recommended to add the flag to each so that your top-row keys work as expected at all times.*

 **Important**: If you launch Chrome without this parameter, many of the top-row key mappings will break, because Chrome intercepts those keys and will not interpret them appropriately.
 It's possible that Chromium and other Chromium-based browsers would need this flag.
-However, Vivaldi and Brave seemed to work fine.
+However, Vivaldi and Brave (both Chromium-based to my knowledge) seemed to work fine.

 ### 6.7.
 Copy Project Files to Your Home Directory